ibm-cloud-docs/power-iaas/managing_events_logs.md

 * If you disable the notifications, you can still access the logs from the **Event logs** page.
 * You can customize notifications; for example you can enable or disable notifications from concurrent users within the same workspace.
 * Your changes to the notification settings are associated with your user account and apply to all workspaces.
+* Your every action or operation does not create a log that you can view in the Event logs page.

 ## Accessing the event logs
 {: #access-event-logs}